Serenity (Firefly vessel): Exterior sets

 The lower deck set incorporated the front of the ship, including the cargo bay door and surrounding hull, the forward landing gear, and the engine nacelles, as well as a small amount of soundstage area where scenery could be placed in front of the ship.
 Digital effects were used to add the rest of the ship in during post-production.
 The lower deck was built on Stage 16, which was modified during the filming of Alien Resurrection to include a 36 by 45 m water tank under the floor for underwater scenes.
-The tank was located under Serenity’s cargo bay door, which Whedon planned to use in a later episode: several characters would run through the cargo bay and jump off the ramp into the tank, which would be dressed as a lake or lagoon.
+The tank was located under Serenitys cargo bay door, which Whedon planned to use in a later episode: several characters would run through the cargo bay and jump off the ramp into the tank, which would be dressed as a lake or lagoon.

 The section of outer hull from the base of the neck to the windows above the dining/common area was also constructed.
 Nicknamed the 'tortoiseshell', this set was used for scenes in "Bushwhacked", "Trash", and "Objects in Space".

 Digital model

 Loni Peristere from Zoic Studios was brought in early during the design process to co-ordinate the visual effects from the series, including those related to Serenity.
 Peristere was instructed by Whedon to depart from the standard 'filming' techniques for digital sequences, and instead replicate the documentary style of filming Whedon intended for the live-action sequences.
 As part of this process, Peristere developed rules for 'filming' the exterior of the ship; primarily that the digital sequences would be created as if filmed from a 'chase spaceship', with a camera operator trying to keep Serenity in frame, while reacting to the movements of both Serenity and his own ship.
 Zoic was the first company to use a realistic frame of reference for digitally created scenes for a television series, although Industrial Light and Magic was the first overall: similar effects were created for Star Wars: Episode II – Attack of the Clones, which was released four months before Firefly began airing.
 The visual effects created for the spaceship chase scene in the episode "Serenity" won Zoic the 2003 Emmy Award for Outstanding Special Visual Effects in a Series.

 Most of the scenes involving the ship were rendered in LightWave 3D.
 Other software used included Maya and mental ray for rendering, Adobe Photoshop and Body Paint for texturing, and Combustion or Adobe After Effects for compositing.

-Visual effects for Serenity’s movie appearance were again created by Zoic, this time with Emile Edwin Smith in charge.
+Visual effects for Serenitys movie appearance were again created by Zoic, this time with Emile Edwin Smith in charge.